microsoft/bedrock/docs/devops/README.md

 _________________________________________________________________________

 Using the same procedure add another variable: MANIFEST_REPO.
-Assign the value of this variable to the manifest repo we set up under the heading [Manifests repo](#manifest-repo).
+Assign the value of this variable to the repo set up under the following heading [Manifests repo](#manifest-repo).

 ![Manifest repo](./images/manifest-repo.png)